 Cais da Ribeira and Ribeira Square

-On your last morning in Porto, enjoy a leisurely stroll past the pastel coloured houses and flat-bottomed boats on the waterfront.
+On your last morning in Porto, enjoy a leisurely stroll past the pastel-colored houses and flat-bottomed boats on the waterfront.
 Explore the medieval lanes and alleyways whilst keeping your eyes peeled for the array of street art that dots the city.
 Stop for a coffee at one of the many cafes and enjoy the views of the of double-decker iron Dom Luís I bridge – If you have the time, you can walk across the pedestrian walkway taking in the picture-postcard views above the Douro River.

 Cruise Down the Douro